Rostux/YOLO_Car_Detection/README.md

 - Select only one box when several boxes overlap with each other and detect the same object.

-### Filtering with a threshold on class scores

-You are going to first apply a filter by thresholding.
-You would like to get rid of any box for which the class "score" is less than a chosen threshold.

-The model gives you a total of 19x19x5x85 numbers, with each box described by 85 numbers.
-It is convenient to rearrange the (19,19,5,85) (or (19,19,425)) dimensional tensor into the following variables:
-- `box_confidence`: tensor of shape $(19 \times 19, 5, 1)$ containing $p_c$ (confidence probability that there's some object) for each of the 5 boxes predicted in each of the 19x19 cells.
-- `boxes`: tensor of shape $(19 \times 19, 5, 4)$ containing the midpoint and dimensions $(b_x, b_y, b_h, b_w)$ for each of the 5 boxes in each cell.
-- `box_class_probs`: tensor of shape $(19 \times 19, 5, 80)$ containing the "class probabilities" $(c_1, c_2, ... c_{80})$ for each of the 80 classes for each of the 5 boxes per cell.

 #### Implement `yolo_filter_boxes()`.
 1. Compute box scores by doing the elementwise product as described in Figure 4 ($p \times c$).